oracle-devrel/technology-engineering/cloud-infrastructure/networking/README.md

-#  Virtual Test Access Points (VTAP)

-A Virtual Test Access Point (VTAP) provides a way to mirror traffic from a designated source to a selected target to facilitate troubleshooting, security analysis, and data monitoring.
-The VTAP uses a capture filter, which contains a set of rules governing what traffic a VTAP mirrors.
-A VTAP is STOPPED by default at creation, so you need to click the Start VTAP before it mirrors traffic as intended.

-You can create a capture filter while you create a VTAP, or assign an existing capture filter to a new VTAP

-VTAP sources can be:

-    A single compute instance VNIC in a subnet
-    A Load Balancer
-    A Database system
-    An Exadata VM Cluster
-    An Autonomous Database for Analytics and Data Warehousing instance using a private endpoint
+#  Cloud Networking

+Oracle Cloud Infrastructure (OCI) networking and connectivity products and services enable customers to manage and scale their networks.
+Customers can connect securely to a customizable, isolated virtual cloud network (VCN), and take advantage of inexpensive data egress charges.
+Granular access control of networking technologies provides connectivity solutions across both physical and virtual networks.

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OVTAP
+These documents can be use as reusable assets on different technologies around OCI Networking

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.